Type of pose: Hip opener, Backbend

 Beginners: Be sure to take adequate padding under the right side of the butt.
 If necessary, use several blankets or a block.

-Advanced: Start to bring the right shin more parallel with the front of the mat.
+Advanced: Start to bring your right shin more parallel with the front of the mat.

-1. When the left knee is bent, draw the left foot into the crook of the left elbow.
+1. When your left knee is bent, draw your left foot into the crook of your left elbow.

-2. Reach the right arm up, and clasp your hands behind your head (click the photo to see this variation).
+2. Reach your right arm up, and clasp your hands behind your head.